Elsa Stansfield

-Elsa Stansfield (1945–2004) was a Scottish artist, known for her video art and installations.
-She was born in Glasgow on 12 March 1945, and died in Amsterdam in 2004.
+Elsa Alexandra Stansfield (12 March 1945 –2004) was a Scottish artist, known for her video art and installations.
+Born in Glasgow, she died in Amsterdam in 2004.

-From 1962-1965 Stansfield studied at the Glasgow School of Art.
+From 1962 to 1965, Stansfield studied at the Glasgow School of Art.
 After that she studied photography and film at the Ealing School of Art & Design in London and Film studies at the Slade, University College London.
 In 1980 the artist moved to The Netherlands where she became head of the Time Based Media Department at the Jan van Eyck Academy in Maastricht until 1991.

-In 1972 the artist started to collaborate with Madelon Hooykaas with whom, over the course of thirty years, until Stansfield’s death, she made videotapes, video-installations, video-sculptures, sound sculptures and interactive installations and outdoor sculptural works.
+In 1972 she started to collaborate with Madelon Hooykaas with whom, over the course of 30 years, until Stansfield’s death, she made videotapes, video-installations, video-sculptures, sound sculptures and interactive installations and outdoor sculptural works.

 Early years

 Elsa Alexandra Stansfield was born on 12 March 1945 in Glasgow of Canadian-Scottish and Swiss parentage.
 After what could be called a difficult start to life, a harmony was found in the home of a Glasgow family, the Stansfields.
 At 16 she was awarded a place as a full-time student in the Glasgow School of Art (1962–1965).

-After 3 years of study in drawing and painting, she decided to specialise in photography and film.
+After three years of study in drawing and painting, she decided to specialise in photography and film.
 With the help of a grant, she moved to London, where she continued her studies at the Ealing School of Photography (1965–1967).
-In this college she made her first film, an interpretation on the Aesop's fable The Ant and the Grasshopper, a 15 min. colour and monochrome experimental film of the fable in today's city.
+In this college she made her first film, an interpretation of Aesop's fable The Ant and the Grasshopper, a 15 min. colour and monochrome experimental film of the fable in today's city.
 Advised by Peter Montagnon (then Head of BBC Open University) and with the support of Professor Thorold Dickinson, Stansfield studied film at the Slade School of Fine Art, London, from 1967 to 1969.
 In the last year of college she worked as assistant in film production and editing.

-Also during the same year Elsa was curating film programmes and running the Arts Lab. cinema in Drury Lane London, the first experimental laboratory for film and theatre in England.

-At the age of 24, Stansfield worked as producer for an American backed film ‘Journey to the East’, spending 3 months in India setting the production and later co-ordinating it back to London.
+Also during the same year Elsa was curating film programmes and running the Arts Lab cinema in Drury Lane, London, the first experimental laboratory for film and theatre in England.
+Aged 24, Stansfield worked as producer for an American backed film ‘Journey to the East’, spending three months in India setting the production and later co-ordinating it back to London.
 On returning to London (1970) she established the ‘Eight, Nine and Ten’ Studio with the film director and editor Patricia Holland, and Electrophon Music with Delia Derbyshire and Brian Hodgson.
 The Studio meant to be a place for film editing with post-production facilities.
 This project involved the gradual conversion of a Covent Garden warehouse at 8, 9 and 10 Neal's Yard.
 In this studio some of Stansfield's works were produced.
 These include: